 The Energy Justice Network points out that government agencies like the EPA “have been coopting the movement by redefining environmental justice” in this way and failing to accomplish their own limited version of environmental justice.
-This is particularly troublesome in an era where the EPA is itself increasingly a de facto barrier to environmental justice.
+This is particularly troublesome in the Trump era, where the EPA is itself increasingly a de facto barrier to environmental justice.
 In one recent example, its failure to ban deadly paint strippers contributed to the death of two young men, leading VPIRG to join their mothers and other environmental and public health advocates in a lawsuit against the Agency.

 We are still far from either ideal.
-In fact, it is well-documented that environmental degradation in the United States disproportionately impacts communities of color and poor communities.
+In fact, it is well-documented that environmental degradation in the United States continues to disproportionately impact communities of color and poor communities.
 It is true that achieving environmental justice requires that these communities be better welcomed into the decision-making process on environmental issues, and that policies that address environmental problems – whether climate pollution, toxic contaminants, or waste – are designed and implemented equitably.
 It is also true that we must ultimately strive towards complete abolition of human-caused environmental degradation.

 If you would like to learn more about the history and purpose of the environmental justice movement in the United States and better understand the importance of anti-racism in the environmental movement, here’s some of what we’ve been reading of late: